typesafehub/play-spring-data-jpa/README.md

 **This application is deprecated.**

-Please use the JPA template included with Play:
+There is an example JPA template included with Play that can be run with Activator from the command line:

 ```
 activator new my-jpa-project play-java-intro
 ```

-If you want to see the java-play-intro project, you can see the template in Play's Github project:
+If you want to see the java-play-intro project without creating a new template, you can see the project in Play:

 https://github.com/playframework/playframework/tree/master/templates/play-java-intro